KenKundert/quantiphy/doc/user.rst

 The Remaining Arguments
 """""""""""""""""""""""

-Any arguments beyond the first two should be given as named arguments (though not a requirement at the moment, it eventually will be).
+Any arguments beyond the first two must be given as named arguments.

 If you need to override the name, units or the description given in either the value or the model, you can do so by specifying them with corresponding named